 Hostels of any sort may be booked out well in advance for festivals, conferences and trade fairs.
 Vacant student accommodation in university towns can go on offer to travelling students during summer vacation – prospects can be checked at tourist offices.

 Apartments (Ferienwohnungen, colloquially FeWo) for families and groups with full facilities including a kitchen can be had for rates similar to two or three-star hotels.
 Apartments can be cost-effective for couples or families even for a few days, though usually the rate per day is cheaper over longer periods.

 The commonly levied post-stay cleaning fee (Endreinigung), typically of the order of €20 or €30 per apartment, is important to factor into overall cost, especially over short stays.

 Generally apartments would be booked by the week but some, sometimes labelled Apartmenthotels, are part of hotel establishments and still offer breakfast.

 Short-term apartment listings for properties in private ownership are many and are especially attractive options for the big cities.
-The Germany-based Wimdu site www.wimdu.de, www.deutsche-pensionen.de, the US-based Roomorama and HomeAway sites, www.roomorama.com and www.homeaway.com, and the various national homepages of www.airbnb.com, have plenty to browse and choose from.
-The site www.mitwohnzentrale.de is best used by German-speakers but offers email inquiry addresses to use for 40 locations – it is not a national portal.
+The Germany-based Wimdu site www.wimdu.de, www.deutsche-pensionen.de, the US-based HomeAway site, www.homeaway.com, the various national homepages of www.airbnb.com, and the site www.bedandbreakfast.eu have plenty of properties to browse and choose from.

 The Oh-Berlin website www.oh-berlin.com offers searchable Berlin properties with daily charges as well as pension, B&B and hostel options.